 Ray received his Bachelor of Arts from Boston University and his Juris Doctor, with honors, from the George Washington University Law School.
 Prior to joining Lerch Early, he was a partner at a downtown business and government contracting law firm and a Bethesda-based business law firm.
 He is admitted to practice in Maryland and the District of Columbia.

-Ray serves on the board of trustees of the National Park Trust, where he was instrumental in the establishment of the Tallgrass Prairie National Preserve, a unit of the National Parks.
-He is also the president of the Washington Chapter of ORT America, and was given ORT’s national award for new leadership.
+Ray serves as a Trustee and as Vice-Chair of the National Park Trust, where he was instrumental in the establishment of the Tallgrass Prairie National Preserve, a unit of the National Parks.
+He is also the Vice-Chair of Committee for Montgomery, a coalition of diverse community organization and business leaders who find consensus and advocate for the betterment of Montgomery County.
 Ray also is a board member and provides pro bono legal services to Combat Soldier Recovery Fund, a charity that provides direct financial support to wounded soldiers at Walter Reed Army Hospital.
-In his spare time, he enjoys woodworking, art and history.
+In his spare time, he enjoys woodworking, biking, art and history.

 - Maryland State Bar Association

 - District of Columbia Bar Association

 - Bar Association of Montgomery County, Maryland